txt.lurk.org

 LURKers and friends, but also learned from practice and from what

-other instances were doing .</p>
+other community servers were doing .</p>

 <p><img src="mC-4HGEvTjCMi-lvo4u07g.webp" /></p>